List of Beauty & the Beast (2012 TV series) characters: Kyle Johnson

 Kyle Johnson (Michael Roark) is an EMT that works at the hospital alongside Vincent, who takes a romantic interest in Heather.

-Former main characters

 Gabriel "Gabe" Lowen

 Sendhil Ramamurthy played the role of Gabe.

 Gabriel "Gabe" Lowen (Sendhil Ramamurthy) was a former assistant district attorney who came to Catherine's precinct to hunt down Vincent.
 He was revealed to be a Muirfield experiment, as well.
 He tries to kill Vincent to save himself, but is inadvertently cured, and becomes human.
 Gabe takes over Catherine's precinct after Joe Bishop is fired, and tries to make amends by helping Catherine search for Vincent, and who was controlling him.
 It was revealed that Gabe is falling in love with Catherine.
 The two ended up dating after Catherine and Vincent broke up, but Catherine later broke up with Gabe, and reunited with Vincent.
 Gabe became deranged over losing her, and changed back into a beast to kill Vincent.
 Before he could, he was killed by Catherine in self-defense.